vueverse/social-media/README.md

 Behavior-Driven Development (BDD): Utilizes tools like Cucumber for behavior-driven testing, aligning tests with business requirements.
 Domain-Driven Design (DDD): Follows DDD principles to model complex domains and maintain a clear separation of concerns.
 Getting Started 🎉
-Follow these steps to set up and run the application locally.